Lachine massacre: Historical accounts

-According to the historian Jean-Francois Lozier, the factors influencing the course of war and peace throughout the region of New-France were not exclusive to the relations between the French and Iroquois or to those between the French and English crowns.
+According to the historian Jean-Francois Lozier, the factors influencing the course of war and peace throughout the region of New-France were not exclusive to the relations between the French and Haudenosaunee or to those between the French and English crowns.
 A number of factors provide the context for the Lachine Massacre.

-Sources of information regarding the victims of the Iroquois in New France are the writings of Jesuit priests; the state registry of parishes in Quebec, Trois-Rivieres, and Montreal; letters written by Marie Guyart (French: Marie de l'Incarnation); and the writings of Samuel Champlain.
+Sources of information regarding the victims of the Haudenosaunee in New France are the writings of Jesuit priests; the state registry of parishes in Quebec, Trois-Rivieres, and Montreal; letters written by Marie Guyart (French: Marie de l'Incarnation); and the writings of Samuel Champlain.
 The accuracy of those sources and reports varies.
-For instance, in the town of Trois-Rivieres, approximately one third of deaths attributed to the Iroquois lack names.
-According to Canadian historian John A. Dickinson, although the cruelty of the Iroquois was real, their threat was neither as constant nor terrible as the contemporary sources represented although the residents felt under siege.
+For instance, in the town of Trois-Rivieres, approximately one third of deaths attributed to the Haudenosaunee lack names.
+According to Canadian historian John A. Dickinson, although the cruelty of the Haudenosaunee was real, their threat was neither as constant nor terrible as the contemporary sources represented although the residents felt under siege.

 European accounts of the Lachine massacre come from two primary sources: survivors of the attack, and Catholic missionaries in the area.
 Initial reports inflated the Lachine death toll significantly.
 Colby arrived at the total number of dead, 24, by examining Catholic parish registers before and after the attack.
 French Catholic accounts of the attack were recorded.
 François Vachon de Belmont, the fifth superior of the Sulpicians of Montreal, wrote in his History of Canada: